The basic concept

-- Reduction of environmental pollution in traffic. traffic jams and traffic congestions can lead to increased fuel consumption and therefore to increased pollution compared to traffic with constantly moving cars.
-If the flow of traffic is continually increased by connected driving, movements of accelerating and decelerating can be reduced.
-Subsequently, this will reduce the fuel consumption and the pollutant emissions.
+- Reduction of environmental pollution in traffic: traffic jams and traffic congestions can lead to increased fuel consumption and therefore to increased pollution compared to traffic with constantly moving cars.
+If the flow of traffic is continually increased by connected driving, movements of accelerating and decelerating can be reduced, subsequently reducing the fuel consumption and the pollutant emissions.

 Status quo in driver assistance and connected driving exemplified by Mercedes.

 Overall, it can be said that connected driving will bring big improvements for daily traffic.
-With regard to the great collaboration of the Car2Car consortium, we are confident that regulatory and political obstacles will be overcome.
-This will enable the automotive industry to profit from the technological possibilities that are presenting themselves.
+With regard to the great collaboration of the Car2Car consortium, we are confident that regulatory and political obstacles will be overcome, enabling the automotive industry to profit from the technological possibilities that are presenting themselves.

 With a safe system working with little data that guarantees the communication among vehicles and infrastructure across all car manufacturers, the traffic of the future could be cheaper, safer and a lot more comfortable everyone that is involved.
 We will take a close look on the development of the next years and keep you informed.